zjj2wry/pd/docs/development-workflow.md

 After verification, commit your changes.

 ```
-$ git commit -am 'information about your feature'
+$ git commit -s -am 'information about your feature'
 ```

 ## Push to the branch